 If your child is a 16-19 year old in education or training then you can normally include them in your Universal Credit claim.

-In most cases 16-19 year old in full time non-advanced education or on an approved training course will not normally get Universal Credit in their own right.
+In most cases a 16-19 year old in full time non-advanced education or on an approved training course will not normally get Universal Credit in their own right.

-Education or training course must not be provided as part of a job.
+The education or training course must not be provided as part of a job.

 You cannot claim for a 16-19 year old if they claim one of the following benefits for themselves: